-For students who would like to have their international credentials (high school diploma, degree, professional certification, etc.) considered for education verification, your credentials must be evaluated and translated by an Approved Credential Evaluation agency.
+Those students who would like to have their international credentials (high school diploma, degree, professional certification, etc.) considered for education verification, must provide credentials to be evaluated and translated by an Approved Credential Evaluation agency.
 Click here for the Florida Department of Education Approved Credential Evaluation agencies.
-Please note that for education verification, all documents must be official when submitting to the FCTC Student Advising Department.
-For additional support with how to submit official documents to FCTC, please refer to Transcripts.
+For education verification, all documents must be official when submitting to the FCTC Student Advising Department.
+For additional support with how to submit official documents to FCTC, visit FCTC.edu Transcripts tab.